Sue Ryder Leckhampton Court Hospice supports people through their most difficult times.

-Sue Ryder Leckhampton Court is a 16-bed hospice nestled at the foot of the Cotswold Hills on the edge of Leckhampton, Cheltenham.
+We offer inpatient facilities at Sue Ryder Leckhampton Court Hospice, on the edge of Leckhampton, near Cheltenham.

-Our highly skilled medical staff provide round-the-clock assessment and specialist care to help relieve the physical effects of patients’ conditions such as pain, breathlessness and nausea, whilst our family support and spiritual care teams are on hand to offer emotional support, not only for our patients, but for their family, friends and carers too.
+Our highly skilled medical staff provide assessment and specialist care for our inpatients.
+We help relieve the physical effects of conditions such as pain, breathlessness and nausea to make you more comfortable.
+Our Family Support and Spiritual Care teams are on hand with emotional support for you, your family and friends and your carers.

 Hospice at Home

-We provide a wide range of support for both our patients and their loved ones, including physiotherapy, occupational therapy, consultations with our doctors, and nurses, family support teams and creative art sessions.
+At Leckhampton Court Hospice we provide physiotherapy, occupational therapy, consultations with our doctors and Sue Ryder Nurses, family support and creative art sessions.

-Our day service runs on Wednesdays, Thursdays and Fridays.
-We also offer a ‘Living Well’ session on a Tuesday between 8.30 and 4.30pm, offering complementary therapies for outpatients and carers, assessments for new patients and a drop-in art session.
+We also run ‘Living Well’ sessions on Tuesdays between 8:30am and 4:30pm, including complementary therapies for outpatients and carers, assessments for new patients and a drop-in art session.

 Physiotherapy and occupational therapy

-Our team of physiotherapists and occupational therapists are a vital part of the personalised care we give.
+Physiotherapy and occupational therapy, provided by our expert therapists, are a vital part of the personalised care we offer.

-This may include improving mobility using appropriate walking aids and gentle exercise, providing advice and equipment to make it easier to manage day to day activities, or advising people on how to remain safe at home.
-The therapies team also provide advice and practical solutions to help manage symptoms such as breathlessness, fatigue and anxiety.
+Practical suggestions might include how to improve mobility using appropriate walking aids and gentle exercise, or providing advice and equipment to make it easier to manage day-to-day activities.
+We advise you how to remain safe at home.
+Our Therapies team also provide advice and practical solutions to help manage symptoms such as breathlessness, fatigue and anxiety.

-By developing coping strategies to enhance wellbeing and give back control, we help people to live as full a life as possible.
+By developing coping strategies to enhance wellbeing and give back control, we help you to live as full a life as possible.

 Family support and bereavement services

-Complementary therapies can help to reduce stress, anxiety and agitation, as well as aiding sleep and relieving aches and pains.
+Complementary therapies can help to reduce stress and anxiety, as well as aiding sleep and relieving aches and pains.

-There is growing evidence to suggest that arts and creativity can support and enhance the wellbeing of patients and their families.
+Growing evidence suggests that art and creativity support and enhance the wellbeing of patients and their families.

-Our day service has an inspiring art space run by an arts professional and a dedicated team of skilled volunteers, offering a varied selection of creative activities ranging from painting and drawing to printmaking and felt making.
+Leckhampton Court Hospice has an inspiring art space run by an arts professional, and a dedicated team of skilled volunteers, offering a varied selection of creative activities ranging from painting and drawing to printmaking and felt making.

 Service User Improvement Group

 Feedback from those we care for is very important to us.
-It helps us to plan for the future, ensure that we are meeting our patient’s needs and constantly improve our services to ensure that we maintain our high levels of care.
+It helps us to plan for the future, ensure that we continue to meet our patients’ needs, and maintain our high levels of care.
+It shows us how we could further improve our services.
 To help us achieve this, we run a regular Service User Improvement Group made up of patients, families and carers.

-We also use real time feedback which enables patients to share their views with us during their stay.
+We also gather real time feedback from patients during their stay.